The Atiyah-Bott formula and connectivity in chiral Koszul duality: Introduction

 which induces a map

 compatible with the commutative algebra structures on both sides.
 Thus, we get a map

 which we want to be an equivalence.
-Since both sides are factorizable, it suffices to show that they are over $X$, which is now a local problem, and the same proof as in~\cite{gaitsgory_atiyah-bott_2015} applies.
+By construction, the LHS is factorizable.
+Corollary~\ref{thm:intro:factorizability_D_Chev} can be used to show that the RHS is also factorizable.
+Thus it suffices to show that they are isomorphic over $X$, which is now a local problem, and the same proof as in~\cite{gaitsgory_atiyah-bott_2015} applies.